Rebel Bloom Society

 and coaching with my lived experience as:

--A woman who refuses to be boxed in by expectations that were never made for us in the first place.
+A woman who refuses to be boxed in by expectations that never considered our own needs, wants, and desires.

 You don’t have to be perfect to create real change.